 At Selling My Business, we have an in-house team of business valuers with decades of experience in preparing retail businesses for the sale process.
 A business valuation is essential to determine how much your business is worth and calculate a suitable sale price that reflects market value.
 This primary stage can help organise your finances and prepare for life after selling your online retail shop.

-The Selling My Business team will run through how to value an online retail business and offer a free e-commerce business valuation.
+The Selling My Business team will run through how to value an online retail business and offer a e-commerce business valuation.
 There are many reasons you may consider selling your retail business, due to retirement, ill-health or to direct your interests to pursue a new venture.
 Selling your business can pave a suitable exit route as your business passes on to a new owner with the required funds and track record to help the business thrive.

 Contemplating selling your business?
 Our free, comprehensive guide will walk you through how you can sell your company.
 Our FREE guide covers all of the essentials, including: